giga-sec/gigaSec-Tech-Notes/3. Notes/Swim Swap.md

 Tags: #literature

 ---
-Uses social engineering convincing the sim phone carrier to reset or activate the victim's sim card onto the hacker's phone.
+Uses social engineering to convince the sim phone carrier to reset/activate the victim's sim card onto the hacker's phone.

-Basically, any calls or texts will no longer be received to your sim but instead to the hackers sim.
+Therefore, any calls/texts will no longer be received to victim's sim but instead to the hackers sim.

+### Why Swim Swap is dangerous
-This is dangerous as 2fa sometimes relies on txt codes and potentially, hackers can use that to login in your bank accounts or other sensitive accounts.
+2fa sometimes relies on txt codes hackers can use this method to login to your sensitive accounts.

-How it works
+### How Swim Swap works
+They gather as much as information.
+They buy info on dark web, social media details or phishing emails.

+Purpose is to
-1. They gather as much as information to you so that they convince the phone carrier that it's you and not an impersonator.
-They do this by buying info on dark web, using social media or phishing emails.
+convince the phone carrier that it's you and not an impersonator.

-How to protect yourself:
+### How to protect yourself:
-1. Don’t build your security and identity authentication solely around your phone number.
+Don’t rely on phone number for authentication.
 This includes text messaging (SMS), which is not encrypted.